benjaminlim00/about-me/README.md

 The original code repo for my personal website.
 All commits are here, while only the final website is in "about-me" repo.

-Steps:
+What i installed:
-npm i react-router react-router dom npm install --save normalize.css npm i react-icons
+react-router react-router dom react-icons

+npm install --save normalize.css